loading bar

 “I can’t speak highly enough of Derek and his passion and commitment to melding the contrasting approaches of art and science in the context of microbiology.”
 Science is too often a highly regimented mission aimed at understanding fundamental mechanisms of life, while Derek’s art relieves us of that rigid discipline and takes us into a world just as passionate but vivid and unfettered by the logical framework in which we scientists are normally trapped! “

-“Working with the CBCB has broadened my painting experience by exposing me to new sources that challenge and shape my worldview.
-There is symmetry in areas of life that are frequently ignored, prohibited, or concealed but are essentially stimulating material for creating and learning more about ourselves and the world.”
+“Working with the CBCB, as with other projects, has broadened my painting experience by exposing me to new sources that challenge and shape my worldview.
+There is symmetry in areas of life that are frequently ignored, prohibited, or concealed but are essentially stimulating material for creating and learning more about ourselves and the world.
+The collaboration and the experience of working between the labs and the studio have shifted the singular narrative of microbial investigation into thoughts and reflections on the effect of contemporary living on the landscape.
+The light and dark, the luminosity of colours green, yellow, blue, and red, and the life force evolving on the surface were all around and elemental in now driving the paintings to further destinations.

 Derek Hill

-Thanks to Professor Jeff Errington, FRS; Professor Colin Harwood; and Dr. Richard Daniel, as well as all other staff and members of the CBCB, for their continued support and friendship throughout our collaboration.
+Thanks to Professor Jeff Errington, FRS; Professor Colin Harwood; Dr. Richard Daniel; and all other CBCB staff and members for their continued support and friendship throughout our collaboration.

 Thanks to Dr. Davy Smith for the foreword and also to Newcastle University for their continued support.